plone/training/deployment/opsworks/maintenance.rst

-In OpsWorks users can be given access to specific stacks, allowing them to view, deploy or manage them, as well as granting them SSH and/or sudo access to Stack Instances using a public key that can be added through the web interface.
+In OpsWorks users can be given access to specific stacks, allowing them to view, deploy or manage them, as well as granting them SSH and/or :command:`sudo` access to Stack Instances using a public key that can be added through the web interface.

 Once you've imported an IAM user into Opsworks and